xavierlefevre/redux-async-actions-factory/readme.md

 * Publish to NPM now: `npm publish`
 * Tada!
 After a few minutes, you will see the new version on NPM: https://www.npmjs.com/package/redux-enhancer

-## Todo

-1. Rename the package to make it more explicit and less generic
-2. Check the licence
-3. Find a way to flow type the automaticaly created actions and selectors